 What we do at camp would not be possible without our amazing team of volunteers.
 Some of our volunteer positions require musical knowledge, but many do not.
 Mentorship positions are open to women volunteers, but there are several non-mentorship positions open to all genders.

-Please note that while several of our volunteer positions require week long participation, many do not.
+Please note that while several of our summer camp volunteer positions require week long participation, many do not.
 For more information see volunteer job descriptions in the application.
-During the application and interview process is a good time to ask questions, but please feel free to e-mail email@example.com throughout the year (and we are always accepting new volunteers to join our year-round Organizing Committee).
+During the application and interview process is a good time to ask questions, but please feel free to e-mail firstname.lastname@example.org throughout the year (and we are always accepting new volunteers to join our year-round Organizing Committee).

 Our volunteers are people who place the best interests of youth and their physical and emotional safety above all else; who understand and believe in the Camp’s mission; who will show up at Camp every day (if the position calls for it), on time, and ready to work; and who are willing to participate and be present.
 Thank you for your interest in volunteering with us!